SheaMcAuley995/SheaMcAuley995/README.md

 - 👯 I’m looking to collaborate on **games and web design**

-- 👨‍💻 All of my projects are available at [https://www.sheamakesgames.com/](https://www.sheamakesgames.com/)

 - 📫 How to reach me **shea.mcauley995@gmail.com**

 <h3 align="left">Connect with me:</h3>